imbc/Tankopedia/README.md

 Tank'O'pedia
 ========================

-This is just a side project to better understand the use of Symfony2 http://symfony.com/.
+This is just a side project to better understand the use of [Symfony2] (http://symfony.com/).
-The interface is using the default twitter bootstrap for now. http://twitter.github.com/bootstrap/
+The interface is using the default [twitter bootstrap] for now. (http://twitter.github.com/bootstrap/)

-The data is from http://wiki.worldoftanks.eu (online video game around tank warfare)
+The data is from [World of Tanks] (http://wiki.worldoftanks.eu) (online video game around tank warfare)

 installation: